TextMesh4D: Zero-shot Text-to-4D Mesh Generation: Method

-The rigidity-flexibility integrated regularizer strikes a balance between preserving rigid motion and maintaining deformation fidelity, thereby enhancing the optimization results, as demonstrated in our ablation studies.
-We leave additional details of the other regularizers, e.g. smoothness term and Jacobian's dof regularization, in the supplementary material.
+The Local-Global Semantic Regularizer (LGSR) both preserves local rigidity and maintains global semantic coherence, thereby improving the temporal semantic consistency of the motion, as demonstrated in our ablation studies.
+We leave additional details of the other regularizers, e.g., smoothness term and Jacobian's degrees of freedom regularization, in Appendix~\ref{subsec:Loss_Details}.